Explosion at Illinois processing plant leaves at least 8 injured, officials say | KRDO

 (CNN) — At least eight people in central Illinois were injured Sunday in an explosion at a processing plant, officials said.

-The explosion happened at a Archer Daniels Midland Company plant in Decatur, Illinois, just after 7 p.m.
-CT, a spokesperson for the company said.
+The explosion happened at an Archer Daniels Midland Company plant in Decatur, Illinois, just after 7 p.m., a spokesperson for the company said.
 It’s unclear what led to the blast.

-It’s unclear what the extent of the injuries are for those who were hurt, Deputy Fire Chief Dan Kline told CNN in a phone call Sunday night.
+The extent of the injuries was unknown, Deputy Fire Chief Dan Kline told CNN in a phone call Sunday night.

+A fire at the facility was under control early Monday and a crew was on standby to help with any remaining hotspots, fire department officials said.

 The blast happened at the east plant within the company’s processing complex, the ADM spokesperson said.